 You can take the food back to the shop where you purchased it.
 If you do this you may be offered a refund which, if accepted, would make it difficult for the local authority to subsequently deal with the problem.

-If you decide to contact the Food and Safety Team or Trading Standards Department, please do so as soon as you can and it will be helpful to know where the food was bought etc.
+If you decide to contact the Food and Safety Team or Trading Standards Department, please do so as soon as you can and it will be helpful to know where the food was bought and any other details you have available.

 What happens after a complaint is reported?